appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/overview.md

 ## Continuous Delivery (CI/CD) with Git

 Appsmith allows you to integrate Continuous Delivery (CI/CD) within your App using Git.
+The integration is service-agnostic and is **compatible with any CI/CD tool** capable of calling a URL via cURL.

 Here are a few guides for popular options like GitHub Actions, Bitbucket Pipelines and GitLab CI/CD.

 <div className="containerGridSampleApp">
 <div className="containerColumnSampleApp columnGrid column-one">